Skip to content

 • 10-15 minutes

-Benefits: Helps move gas, reduces bloating, promotes relaxation
+Benefits: Helps move trapped gas, reduces bloating, and promotes relaxation

 Sleep and Recovery

-Why it matters: Poor sleep worsens IBS symptoms; good sleep promotes healing.
+Poor sleep worsens IBS symptoms; good sleep accelerates healing.
+Prioritize rest above everything else during a flare.

 Tips: